How to... (step-by-step instructions)

 3. How to... (step-by-step instructions)

-Image geolocation and orientation import format - PIX4Dmatic
+How to import and export image geolocation and orientation files - PIX4Dmatic

-The import of image geolocation and orientation is useful when the values are not available in the EXIF/Xmp tags or when using PPK workflows.
+PIX4Dmatic supports the import and export of image geolocation and orientation files.
+This is useful when the values are not available in the EXIF/Xmp tags or when using PPK workflows.

 The image geolocation file format is a .csv or .txt file.
 It contains seven or nine columns per line and uses commas "," as column separators.